-Solopreneurs and freelancers just like you depend on the internet to find at least some of their work.
+Solopreneurs and freelancers, just like you, depend on the internet to find at least some of their work.
 Whenever you accept an online gig, your “clients” can become your overlord.
 They can grab your IP address, determine your location and monitor your online behavior.

 You’ve just read about eight threats that you face every time you go online.
 As already noted, a VPN can’t protect you from everything.
-Some threats require intensive systems that right now are either impractical or too expensive.
-However, by following sensible practices and consistently using your VPN, you can guard your data and minimize the dangers that you face.
+Some threats require intensive systems that right now are impractical or too expensive.
+However, by following sensible practices and consistently using your VPN, you can guard your data and minimize the dangers you face.

 Unlike some VPN services which have questionable executives, NordVPN’s entire workforce, including the C-Suite have an unwavering commitment to provide privacy to the masses.